-In some cases, it can take weeks or even months before an employer has all of the necessary information required to make a decision on whether or not to approve a claim.
+In some cases, it can take weeks or even months before an employer has all the necessary information required to make a decision on whether to approve a claim.

 As such, it is important for injured workers to collect and provide all relevant medical information as soon as possible.

-It is also important for those seeking workers’ comp benefits in Florida to understand that there are certain deadlines they must meet when filing their claims.
-If these deadlines are not met, their claims may be denied and they may lose out on crucial compensation they deserve.
+It is also significant for those seeking workers’ comp benefits in Florida to understand that there are certain deadlines they must meet when filing their claims.
+If these deadlines are not met, their claims may be denied, and they may lose out on crucial compensation they deserve.

 After you notify your employer of an injury, Florida law requires that your insurance carrier begin providing worker’s comp benefits within three weeks.

 You can expect to have these payments in hand shortly thereafter!

 Issues You May Encounter With Getting Your Workers Compensation

 Sure, the above timeline looks great – if you’re one of those lucky few whose claim is approved on sight.
 But sorry to burst your bubbles – most carriers will do their best Sherlock Holmes impression in searching for something they can use against you and deny your carefully-crafted application!